 About the ALTG

-The ALTG collaborates with a number of organizations including the NHMRC Clinical Trials Centre (CTC) and Peter MacCallum Cancer Centre.
-Both of these groups are leaders in Australia for the design, conduct, analysis and publication of oncology clinical trials, including working with both Australia and international collaborative groups.
+The ALTG collaborates with a number of organisations including The National Health and Medical Research Council (NHMRC) Clinical Trials Centre (CTC) and Peter MacCallum Cancer Centre.
+Both of these groups are leaders in Australia for the design, conduct, analysis and publication of oncology clinical trials, including working with both Australian and international collaborative groups.

 - To facilitate participation in the development, conduct, evaluation, reporting of clinical trials in lung and thoracic cancer.